 “Interestingly, it definitely wasn’t a year where everything went right.”
 Shiffrin says.
 "It almost felt like everything went wrong at every turn but we were all able to manage that well."

 Shiffrin puts great stock in who she surrounds herself with.
 Shiffrin’s mother Eileen had been a part of her entourage since she made her World Cup debut.
 However, following the recent death of her grandmother, Mikaela and Eileen decided that the latter would step aside to focus on the other parts of her life.

-In what was a telling statement, Shiffrin was victorious in Levi at the end of November without Eileen at her side.
-Such is her mental fortitude, she was able to adapt.
-Plus she still has an incredible team around her, headed up by US ski coaches Mike Day and Jeff Lackie.
+Such is her mental fortitude, and that in part comes from the structure she has put around her.
 That structure, as well as her level-headedness, gives her the platform required to achieve the remarkable.
 And what was perhaps most remarkable about her performances last season was what she did in Super-G.

 Shiffrin was coming off the back of successive slalom titles, while she had placed in the top three in giant slalom in the last two years as well, so her success in her regular disciplines wasn’t too much of a surprise.
 However, in Super-G the previous season, Shiffrin finished 28th in the standings; before last year she’d never even won a race.
 But this is a skier who was the first in history to win a World Cup race in six different disciplines.
 That is what special looks like.